 - Lack of education.
 Less than ½ of those older than 25 have a high school diploma.

-Check out the link to Arkansas MRM mission project below, but first look over some things you should know:
+Check out the link to Arkansas MRM mission projects, but first look over some things you should know:

 - The MRM Region is very diverse both racially and culturally.
 All volunteers must be willing to work with all races within the community.
 Volunteers must work with the local sponsor to support local ministry goals and development.